-The current Veterinary Practice Act (VPA) was signed by Governor Polis on June 8, 2022, and went into effect on August 10th, 2022.
-The VPA will continue for 11 years, at which time it will undergo another sunset review.
+The current Veterinary Practice Act (VPA) was updated and went into effect in August 2024.
+The VPA will continue until 2033, at which time it will undergo another sunset review.
 The following information is a summary of several key points pertinent to veterinary technicians, and the veterinary industry as a whole.
 For a detailed visual timeline, keep scrolling.
 To search for a veterinary technician's license, click here

 Technician Regulation and Title Protection